joyent/conch-api/docs/modules/Conch::ValidationSystem.md

 ### run\_validation\_plan

-Runs the provided validation\_plan against the provided device.
+Runs the provided validation\_plan against the provided device and device report.

 All provided data objects can and should be read-only (fetched with a ro db handle).